Who is eligible to apply to the Gilder Lehrman Teacher Seminars?

 Will there be Internet access?

 Some sites have Internet access, but you may need to provide your own cables; other sites have wireless Internet access.
-Please refer to specific seminar descriptions for information about computer and Internet access.

 Can family and friends participate?